 Why is this project important for the community?

 Projects like this are an essential part of the community's wellbeing as they aim to educate the children who will build the future.
-The people that work with these children act as their parents and take full responsibility on them.
-This includes taking them to the doctor when they're sick, attending therapy visits, participating in school activities and taking care of them during holiday periods.
+The people that work with these children act as their parents and take full responsibility for them.
+This includes taking them to the doctor when they're sick, attending therapy visits, participating in school activities, and taking care of them during holiday periods.
 They also try to work on educating them and begin to build a more stable life.
 NGOs like this one work with very little support from the government, therefore, they must look for private funds to be able to provide the children what they need to have a safe and decent life.

 Role of the Volunteer

 The volunteer has the opportunity to do a multitude of things such as help the "tias", organize activities, play with the children, help to feed them during lunchtime, help in the cleaning process, and much more!
 This help is invaluable for both the children and the organization.